 For those who want to mix a little history into their holiday, Cenote Ponderosa is perfect for discovering some Mayan rituals.
 Also known as the Garden of Eden, this cenote was once the location of human sacrifices and the offerings of jade and gold, which were thrown into the water.
 The cenote is 15 meters deep, and visitors will see shimmering fish flitting in and out of underwater caves.
 The area is covered partly by a rocky ceiling, as if chiseled from the side of the rainforest.
 Visitors can jump from the rocky ledge and swim out to the sunny freshwater pond for snorkeling, or experience cavern and cave diving.
 Diving equipment is available to rent on site.
 Best hotel in Xpu Ha: Hotel Esencia.

 Cenote Grutas de Loltun

 The largest and most interesting cavern on the Yucatan Peninsula, Grutas de Loltun is a treasure trove of data for archaeologists.
 Carbon dating has been used at this site, revealing that humans used these caves 2,200 years ago.
 Murals of hands, faces, and animals have been found here, but sadly not many of these remain due to people touching them.
 Even if you don’t like swimming or diving, Grutas de Loltun allows visitors to view the area without having to get wet.
 Guides lead you through a network of caverns featuring tree roots bursting through the ceiling.
 These intricate caves create adventure and mystery, and an unforgettable experience.
 You’ll need to pack some food for this cenote, as there isn’t anywhere to purchase food.
 You can rent snorkeling equipment and flashlights on site.
-Stay in Oxkutzcab at the Hotel Puuc.
+Best hotel in Oxkutzcab: Hotel Puuc.